-Famously, a particle with a mass in the GeV-TeV range, coupled to the SM via weak-scale interactions, naturally has the right relic density to explain the observed DM.
-Such Weakly-Interacting Massive Particles (WIMPs) can be pair-produced at colliders.
+Massive Particles (WIMPs) can be pair-produced at colliders.
 Once produced, WIMPs escape the detector, leading to a missing energy signature.
-The reach of the ILC to WIMPs in the model-independent $\gamma$ +MET channel is shown in figure.
+The reach of the ILC to WIMPs in the model-independent γ +MET channel is shown in Fig. 13.3.
 The ILC is sensitive to the lepton (specifically, electron) coupling of the WIMP, making the ILC search complementary to those at hardon colliders and nuclear-recoil direct detection searches which are primarily sensitive to WIMP coupling to quarks and gluons.

 At the ILC, WIMPs can also be produced in decays of other, heavier BSM particles.
-A wellstudied example of this production mechanism occurs in supersymmetric models, where the lightest supersymmetric particle (LSP) can play the role of WIMP dark matter.
+A well-studied example of this production mechanism occurs in supersymmetric models, where the lightest supersymmetric particle (LSP) can play the role of WIMP dark matter.
 In many models, the LSP is nearly degenerate in mass with other electroweak-ino states, while strongly-interacting superpartners are much heavier.
 Such models pose difficulties for searches at hadron colliders due to small cross sections and soft visible energy deposits.
 The democratic production and clean environment in the ILC collisions allow for efficient searches for this physics.
 (Make connection to SUSY section)